Sam Clovis Calls Donald Trump’s Explicit 2005 Tapes a ‘Vulnerability in the Campaign’

 “You can’t justify a person like Donald Trump getting as far as he’s gotten in American politics,” Cardin added.

-Despite the incredibly divisive nature of the election, there are still many Americans that fall into the “undecided” category of voters, and the second presidential debate gave the opportunity to highlight their concerns.
+Despite the incredibly divisive nature of the election, there are still many Americans who fall into the “undecided” category of voters, and the second presidential debate gave them the opportunity to highlight their concerns.

-“Debates are more like a job interview then a TV show,” Jess McIntosh, director of communications outreach for Hillary for America, told Ari Rabin-Havt on Monday.
+“Debates are more like a job interview than a TV show,” Jess McIntosh, director of communications outreach for Hillary for America, told Ari Rabin-Havt on Monday on SiriusXM Progress’s “The Agenda with Ari Rabin-Havt.”

-Questions from undecided voters ranged on topics from Obamacare to Islamophobia to making kind comments about each other (Clinton complimented Trump’s children, Trump praised Clinton’s fighting drive).
+Questions from undecided voters ranged from Obamacare to Islamophobia to making kind comments about each other (Clinton complimented Trump’s children, Trump praised Clinton’s fighting drive).